CHN Logo CHN Banner

 Establishing Your Private School

-Home educators may establish a private school based in their home by filing a Private School Affidavit with the California Department of Education (CDE).
+Home educators may establish a private school based in their home by filing a Private School Affidavit (PSA) with the California Department of Education (CDE).

 How the Private School Affidavit Works